Pascip/HaskellTicTacToe/README.md

 # Haskell TicTacToe Module

-My first try on a Tic Tac To game written in Haskell.
+My first try on a Tic Tac Toe game written in Haskell.